concord-consortium/earth-rocks/README.md

 - replacement of node-sass with sass to let developers build the app on Apple Silicon
 - a small workaround of the SASS issues in TerriaJS framework (see package.json#fix-terriajs-sass script and related SCSS file)
-- GeoJSON rock data placed at `wwwroot/tecrock-data`
+- Copied Sean's GeoJSON rock data to `wwwroot/tecrock-data`
-- Config JSON file has been updated to point to a new location
+- Config JSON file has been updated to point to a new data location
+- Removed `wwwroot/data` dir that seemed to be unused and was taking lots of space (files were too big to upload to Github)

 ## Development